Richie Riley

-Richie Riley is an American college basketball coach and current head coach at the University of South Alabama.
+Richard Allen Riley II (born January 8, 1983) is an American college basketball coach and current head coach at the University of South Alabama.

 Playing career

 Riley played one collegiate season at Eastern Kentucky under Travis Ford.
 He graduated in 2005 from EKU.

 Coaching career

-Widely talked about as one of the highest regarded up-and-coming head coaches in Division 1 Men's Basketball, Richie Riley was recently ranked 16th on ESPN.com’s “40 Under 40” list and a finalist for the Ben Jobe Award, presented annually to the top NCAA Division I minority coach by CollegeInsider.com.
+Widely talked about as one of the highest regarded up-and-coming head coaches in Division 1 Men's Basketball, Richie Riley was recently ranked 16th on ESPN.com's “40 Under 40” list and a finalist for the Ben Jobe Award, presented annually to the top NCAA Division I minority coach by CollegeInsider.com.
 Known as an elite program builder and high level recruiter, especially in the transfer portal, Richie Riley's South Alabama Jaguars have had a top rated recruiting class all three of his years.

 Riley joined Cliff Ellis's staff at Coastal Carolina for his first Division one assistant coaching job, spending three seasons there before a one-year stop as an assistant coach at his alma mater, Eastern Kentucky.
 He then had assistant stops at UAB and Clemson before accepting the head coaching position at Nicholls State becoming the 11th coach in program history, replacing J. P. Piper.

 After two seasons with Nicholls State, Riley was named the 10th head coach in program history at South Alabama, replacing Matthew Graves.

-After guiding the Jaguars to a 20-11 finish in 2019-20, he has an overall mark of 53-38 at the school and an overall mark of 88-66 in five season as a head coach.

-Last season marked the first time the program has recorded 20 wins since the 2008-09 campaign, and it included the Jags posting an eight-game win streak to wrap up the regular season that was the team’s longest entering postseason play dating back to the winter of 1980.
-USA finished 13-7 in the Sun Belt Conference, securing the second seed at the league tournament which was cancelled due to the coronavirus (COVID-19) pandemic before the Jaguars could play a game in the event.

-Following the season, Josh Ajayi was a National Association of Basketball Coaches first-team all-district selection and was voted first-team all-Sun Belt Conference while Trhae Mitchell earned third-team all-league honors.
-It was the first time the program had multiple individuals honored by the SBC in back-to-back years since 2008 and ‘09.
-Ajayi and Chad Lott were first and second, respectively in the conference and among the top 40 nationally in field-goal percentage while Chad Fox was among the top 100 in the country in free-throw percentage and Mitchell ended up among the top 100 in blocked shots per game.